 Coat maintenance: moderate to high care

-Coat description: Coat continues to grow in length and requires combing and occasional grooming.
+Coat description: Coat continues to grow in length and requires regular combing and grooming every 6-8 weeks.
 It is usually thicker and curlier than a first generation Labradoodle with a wavy or curly coat.

 Shedding: very light to non-shed